 6 issues (February 28, April 30, June 30, August 31, October 31 and December 31) per year

 Article Processing Charge

 All articles published in CJES are open access and freely available online, immediately upon publication.
 This is made possible by an article-processing charge (APC) that covers the range of publishing services we provide.
-This includes provision of online tools for editors and authors, article production and hosting, proofreading, liaison with abstracting and indexing services, and customer services.
+This includes provision of online tools for editors and authors, article production and hosting, DOI, liaison with abstracting and indexing services, and customer services.
 The APC, payable when your manuscript is editorially accepted and before publication, is charged to either you, or your funder, institution or employer.

 Each manuscript sent to the CJES as of 20 October 2018, if accepted after the peer review process, APC applies for EUR 350 to be issued.
 APC does not cover the articles submitted before this date.

 CJES requires all authors to adhere to the ethical standards as prescribed by the Committee on Publication Ethics (COPE) which take privacy issues seriously and is committed to protecting your personal information.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 For more information about publication ethics of CJES, please visit this link: https://un-pub.eu/ojs/index.php/cjes/pubet